-13.1 The transfer of credits shall be examined and recommended by the Equivalence Committee (Refer Error!
-Reference source not found. of Academic Regulation) and approved by the Dean - Academics.
+13.1 The transfer of credits shall be examined and recommended by the Equivalence Committee (Refer ANNEXURE B) and approved by the Dean - Academics.

 13.2 Students may earn credits from other Indian or foreign Universities/Institutions with which the University has an MOU, and that MOU shall have specific provisions, rules and guidelines for transfer of credits.
 These transferred credits shall be counted towards the minimum credit requirements for the award of the degree.